 The graft is sterilized by gamma irradiation.
 Content of package is STERILE unless opened or damaged.
 Contact distributor and manufacturer and do not use if packaging is damaged.
 Read expiration date before use.
-Do not use if expiration date has been exceeded.
+Do not use if expiration date has been exceeded

-this recommended to use the graft within one hour of opening the package.
+It is recommended to use the graft within one hour or opening the package.